Everything You Need to Know About Your Tires and wheels: Size, Ratings, DOT and Safety

 For safe, economical driving suited to your region, consider tire size, load index, speed rating, year of manufacture, season and your driving habits.

-FAQ About Tire Markings
+FAQ About Tire and Wheel Markings

 What does 205/55R16 mean on a tire?